suncoast-devs/handbook/lessons/css-intro/css-declarations.md

 Setting CSS properties to specific values is the core function of the CSS language.
-What is important to remember is that both properties and values are case-sensitive in CSS and that the property and value in each pair is separated by a colon (:).
+What is important to remember is that both properties and values are case-sensitive in CSS and that the property and value in each pair are separated by a colon (:).

 ![](https://mdn.mozillademos.org/files/3665/css%20syntax%20-%20declaration.png)